 August 30th, 1812: On this day, Count Agoston Haraszthy, a Hungarian nobleman, writer, vintner, town-builder, farmer, livestock owner, store owner, brickmaker, and steamboat operator who helped pioneer modern winemaking in California, was born in Pest (now Budapest), Hungary.
 He went to the University of Vienna to study economics and law.
 After graduation, he returned home to marry Elenora Dedinszky.

 He then worked as a lawyer until 1839, when he moved with his wife to America after President Martin Van Buren invited him to help settle issues with Mexico over land rights for immigrants from Europe.
 After arriving in New York, Haraszthy met John Sutter.

-He hired Haraszthy to be the manager of his lumber mill near Sacramento City, which had been operating since 1839 but had suffered financial troubles since its inception.
-Haraszthy became interested in agriculture, so he planted grapevines, eventually becoming one of California’s first winemakers.
+He hired Haraszthy to manage his lumber mill near Sacramento City, which had been operating since 1839 but had suffered financial troubles since its inception.
+Haraszthy became interested in agriculture and planted grapevines, eventually becoming one of California’s first winemakers.